 Preparation of the easement would include vegetation clearing by grubbing and minor grading for surface smoothing.
 The HDPE pipeline would be fusion welded and installed in buried trenches.
 The minimum pipe cover would be 3-feet.
 The maximum trench width would be 4-feet wide.
-Meters, blow-off valves, air and vacuum vales and other pipeline appurtenances would be installed as required along the pipeline system.
+The maximum depth of bury for the pipeline system would be 3 feet minimum cover.
+So for the largest diameter pipe which is 20 inches, the maximum anticipated depth would be 4 feet 11 inchesor 5 feet.
+Meters, blow-off valves, air and vacuum vales and other pipeline appurtenances wouldbe installed as required along the pipeline system.
 Blasting may be necessary for pipeline construction where there are substantial rock outcroppings, and in other areas as rock is encountered.
 It is assumed that 15 percent of the total excavated materials would require blasting for easier removal.
 This would result in about 900 cubic yards of material.
 Surface rock is visible at the stations listed in Table 3, below: